Ulick Fionn Burke: Marriage to Lady FitzGerald

 Gearoid Mór Fitzgerald, 8th Earl of Kildare, in an attempt to restrain Burke's power, married him off to his daughter, Lady Estacia FitzGerald.
 However, there was only so much he could do against Burke on a local level.
 Neither could he prevent Burke from taking additional wives, including Slaine Ni Con Mara.

 Activities

+From the Annals of the Four Masters: